SoftwareDefinedBuildings/upmu-plotter/upmuplot/packages/s3ui/README.md

 * removeAxis(id) - Removes the axis with the specified ID, reassigning streams as necessary.
 The axis with the id "y1" cannot be removed.
 * renameAxis(id, newName) - Assigns the name NEWNAME to the axis with the specified ID.
 * setAxisSide(id, leftOrRight) - Sets the side of the chart area where the axis with the specified ID will be displayed.
 If LEFTORRIGHT is true, it is set to the left side; otherwise it is set to the right side.
 * setAxisScale(id, low, high) - Sets the scale of the axis with the specifed ID to have the specified LOW and HIGH values.
-If one of LOW and HIGH is undefined, only the other endpoint of the interval is set; if both are undefined, the "Autoscale" feature is turned on for that axis.
+If one of LOW and HIGH is undefined, only the other endpoint of the interval is set; if both are undefined, the "Autoscale" feature is used for that axis (exactly as if the "Autoscale" button were pressed).
 * setStreamAxis(uuid, id) - Assigns the stream with the specifed UUID to the axis with the specified ID.
 * setStreamColor(uuid, color) - Sets the color for the stream with the specified UUID to COLOR.
 * applyAllSettings() - Programmatically clicks the "Apply All Settings and Update Plot" button.